EnergyREX/Portfolio/README.md

 Who am I?

-I'm a guy who is still learning to develop the ""essentials"".
-I'm from Spain, Almería.
-I'm 19 years old.
-I was interested in AI since I was 15, and in programming since I was 17.
-I'm interested on social media too.
+I'm a guy who is still learning to develop on the Fullstack environment, but I want to specialize on FrontEnd.

 ---